It’s summer in Barcelona, temperatures are pushing 35, and the list of wants is low:

 Slide Into More Info in the Comments Below

-If you still don’t feel you’ve got your hand on the pulse of the Barcelona water park scene then make sure you ask me about it in the comments below.
+If you still don’t feel you’ve got the water park scene down pat then make sure you ask me about it in the comments below.

 Also keep in mind I am here to answer any questions you have about your Barcelona holiday – or improve the blog based on any constructive criticisms you may have 😉